AustinTSchaffer/Notebook/notes/AWS/Notes.md

 analysis.
 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

+Athena is out-of-the-box integrated with
+[AWS Glue](https://aws.amazon.com/glue/) Data Catalog, allowing you to create a unified metadata repo across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definition, and maintain schema versioning.

+## Closing Quotes

 > No-SQL: I don't care, here's your data.
 Have a nice day or don't.

-Athena is out-of-the-box integrated with
-[AWS Glue](https://aws.amazon.com/glue/) Data Catalog, allowing you to create a unified metadata repo across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definition, and maintain schema versioning.

 > Athena is a SQL-compliant ETL.

 > - ETL is for relational databases.
 >
 > - Map-Reduce is for No-SQL databases.

+> All a data-lake is is a place to store all of your crap.